24 Types of Salamanders in Alabama

 With 24 different species to choose from, you’ll find yourself with plenty of new additions to your pet or research collection.

-For those of you who want to keep up with what’s native, here’s the definitive list of salamander types in Alabama; You may be surprised at what’s hiding in your backyard!
+For those of you who want to keep up with what’s native, here’s the definitive list of salamander types in Alabama.

 1. Eastern Newt

-The eastern newt is a relatively large newt that is an easy salamander to identify.
 Like other newts, these types of salamanders in Alabama tend to be black or brown with yellow or orange markings.
 The belly may also have spots and scars on it.

-Eastern newts are an aquatic species, which means they do not venture very far from water and only rarely can be found away from shallow waters in winter (when ponds might freeze over).
+Eastern newts are an aquatic species, which means they do not venture very far from water and can only rarely be found away from shallow waters in winter (when ponds might freeze over).

 If you’re interested, here’s our detailed guide to identifying all 24 types of salamanders in Alabama you didn’t know existed!